H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike/User Interface.md

 ### The Pivot Graph shows your Beacon chains in a natural way.
 Each Beacon session has an icon.
 As with the sessions table:the icon for each host indicates its operating system.
 If the icon is red with lightning bolts, the Beacon is running in a process with administrator privileges.
 A darker icon indicates that the Beacon session was asked to exit and it acknowledged this command.

 ### The firewall icon represents the egress point of your Beacon payload.
 A dashed green line indicates the use of beaconing HTTP or HTTPS connections to leave the network.
 A yellow dashed line indicates the use of DNS to leave the network.

+### An arrow connecting one Beacon session to another represents a link between two Beacons.
+Cobalt Strike’s Beacon uses Windows named pipes and TCP sockets to control Beacons in this peer-to-peer fashion.
+An orange arrow is a named pipe channel.
+SSH sessions use an orange arrow as well.
+A blue arrow is a TCP socket channel.
+A red (named pipe) or purple (TCP) arrow indicates that a Beacon link is broken.

+### Click a Beacon to select it.
+You may select multiple Beacons by clicking and dragging a box over the desired hosts.
+Press Ctrl and Shift and click to select or unselect an individual Beacon.

+### Right-click a Beacon to bring up a menu with available post-exploitation options.